hima-97/Ternary-Search-Tree/README.md

    cab
    calling`, if these words are stored in the TST except "band" and "cat"

-# Running and testing the project
+# Running and Testing the Project

 You can run and test the full project by running the following command: